LouisMazel/maz-ui/packages/docs/docs/composables/use-form-validator.md

 `useFormField` is a composable for handling validation at the individual form field level.

 Useful for fine-grained control over form fields, `useFormField` provides computed properties for validation state, error messages, and more.
+Can be very useful when you are using fields in child components of form.

-To use the modes `eager` or `blur`, you must use this `useFormField` composable to add the necessary validation events.
+To use the modes `eager`, `progressive` or `blur`, you must use this `useFormField` composable to add the [necessary validation events](#introduction).

 ### Parameters ([FormFieldOptions](#formfieldoptions))